erfanetoon/academy-front/README.md

 ## Requirements

-You must start [Backend Server](https://github.com/Erfanhp77/academy-backend) and add database `academy.sql`
+You must start and run [Backend Server](https://github.com/Erfanhp77/academy-backend)

 ## Learn More

-We use `Nextjs` for our main SSR library and we use `Typescript` for all part of this app
+We use `Nextjs` with `Typescript` for all part of this app

 Use `Tailwind` and `Material UI` for design and structure